Exchange and Visiting Students

-Use the Exchange Student Application Form to apply.
+Use the Exchange or Visiting Student Application Form to apply.
 We must receive all the necessary documentation to make an informed decision about your admission.

 If accepted, we will process your immigration documents.
 You will need to give us your financial information that shows you can provide the funding for your living expenses while you are at Duquesne.
 You will need to fill out and return Affidavit of Support form to prove your funding.

-Since tuition costs are covered through our exchange agreement, you need only provide proof of funding for living expenses.
+FOR EXCHANGE STUDENTS: Since tuition costs are covered by our exchange agreement, you need only provide proof of funding for living expenses.
 Please consult the Tuition Cost Sheet for information on living costs.

 Once you have provided the necessary information for immigration, we will issue you an I-20 document and information for your arrival to Duquesne.
 Details will be provided in your acceptance letter and subsequent communication.

 All undergraduate exchange students must live on campus during your exchange.
 Housing contracts are submitted through DORI after you are accepted - further instructions are on Next Steps For Accepted Students.
 Often housing is in high demand so we recommend that you apply for housing as soon as you have made your decision to attend Duquesne.
 Please consult the Residence Life Website for details.

 As a graduate exchange student, you are not required to live on campus; however, you may consult the Residence Life website about living on campus if you are interested.
 You may also consult our website about living in the City of Pittsburgh and off-campus.

 Please consult our page for Accepted Students for information on arrival, deposits, and other useful tips.

 Once admitted, received your acceptance letter, and have informed us that you plan to attend Duquesne, you are required to fill out a Course Selection Form as part of the arrival process.
 Academic advisors must know what classes you plan to take prior to your arrival.
 The Office of International Programs will let you know when you have access to the university's online portal to look for available courses for your semester.